Isvatten0/Fibonacci-Heap-AVL-Tree-Red-Black-Tree-Visualizations/README.md

 To run the visualization, simply run the avl_tree_visualization.py file using a Python interpreter.
 You should see a window pop up displaying the AVL Tree.

 ## Interacting with the Visualization
+To run the visualization, simply run the avl_animation.py file using a Python interpreter.
 The visualization provides several buttons that allow you to interact with the tree:

 Insert: Allows you to insert a new node into the tree.